dimdenGD/OldTwitter/README.md

 #### Can you use this extension on Android?

 Yes, you can use [Microsoft Edge Canary](https://play.google.com/store/apps/details?id=com.microsoft.emmx.canary) to install it from [Edge Add-ons Store](https://microsoftedge.microsoft.com/addons/detail/old-twitter-layout-2024/hdkjgmbkdljifoabcjaopefegogcinal) using the developer options.
 Developer options are enabled by going to `Settings > About Microsoft Edge > Privacy and Terms` and tapping the version number five times.
-In developer options the extension can be installed using its id `hdkjgmbkdljifoabcjaopefegogcinal`.Once installed you can press on "Add to Phone" button in Edge Canary to have it as a standalone app.
+In developer options the extension can be installed using its id `hdkjgmbkdljifoabcjaopefegogcinal`.
+Once installed you can press on "Add to Phone" button in Edge Canary to have it as a standalone app.

 #### Is this extension safe?